 The interior on this Fury looks like it is from the Future!
 From the uphostery to dash layout to the font on the buttons and gauges, everything has a Forward Looking appearance.
 The front and rear bench seats have been upholstered in Light Blue and White Vinyl with Blue Cloth Inserts, matching the overall look of the car.
 The dash, door panels and steering wheel all have that futuristic look as well.
 The dash, which is in its stock configuration, features a “floating” 120 MPH speedometer, fuel gauge, temperature gauge, and clock, as well as the Push Button Shifter, push button radio, and rear-view mirror.

 More info: Listing has ended.
-Search on eBay for similar 1960 Plymouth Fury
+Click to search on eBay for similar 1960 Plymouth Fury (Affiliate link)

 Seller's other items: ellingsonmotorcars